 - 1. Some or all of your references are from outside the sources you are required to use (see section on researching sources, below). - 2.
 Your paper is not on the assigned topic (see below). - 3.
 Your paper is not accompanied by a detailed one-page outline (see below). - 4.
 Your term paper is not written by you.
 (Here, additional penalties may also be imposed, per guidance of the University's Academic Integrity Office.) - 5.
+You used AI (e.g., ChatGPT) to produce your paper.
+If I suspect that you used AI to produce your paper, I may submit a complaint to the University's Academic Integrity Office for further investigation. - 6.
 You have plagiarized some or all of your paper.
 Note: your paper will be run through a plagiarism detection software available to instructors.
 (Here, additional penalties may also be imposed, per guidance of the University's Academic Integrity Office.)
 See below for additional definitions of plagiarism.

-Warning: If you do not h - 6.
-Your paper has no citations. - 7.
-Your paper has no references that you are citing. - 8.
-Term paper is not in MS Word format (required to facilitate processing by plagiarism detection software).
+7. Your paper has no citations.

+8. Your paper has no references that you are citing.

+9. Term paper is not in MS Word format (required to facilitate processing by plagiarism detection software).
 No, PDFs are not acceptable.